Ivanmugu/Bioinformatics/README.md

 # Programs to retrieve information from NCBI
-Programs writen in python using modules from Biopython
+Programs written in python using modules from Biopython